SophieS9/SG-Python-Intro/Intro_Python.md

 There are other built in functions available including a function to capitalize the first letter or to swap the cases of all letters.

-As well as manuipulating strings, Python can be used to concatenate strings together, like in this example:
+As well as manuipulating strings, Python can be used to concatenate (join) strings together, like in this example:
 ```
 fruit = "Apples"
 vegetable = "Potatoes"